UniMath/agda-unimath/src/graph-theory/vertex-covers.lagda.md

 ## Idea

-A vertex cover is a set of vertices that includes at least one extremity of each edges
+A vertex cover on a undirect graph is a set of vertices that includes at least one extremity of each edge of the graph

 ## Definitions